 This is a GoTo equatorial mount that can fit in your carry-on bag.
 If you’re a travel nightscape photographer or aspiring deep-sky imager, you are going to freak out when you try this mount.

 I can’t believe this is how far the hobby has come, and it’s not even fair that newcomers entering now have options like this.
-I’ll end this article with a recent photo I captured using this setup from the backyard during a 2-hour gap in cloud cover this month.
+I’ll end this article with some photos captured using the GTi with a compact refractor telescope.

 I hope this was useful to you, and until next time, clear skies.

-The Eagle Nebula (and Swan Nebula nearby) using the Star Adventurer GTi and a 300mm lens.
+The Seagull Nebula using the Star Adventurer GTi and a Starfield GEAR 60Q.

 - Filter: None